bordercode/e101/content/services/Sesion1.md

 *He also promulgated the principle of utility as the standard of right action on the part of governments and individuals.
 Actions are approved when they are such as to promote happiness, or pleasure, and disapproved of when they have a tendency to cause unhappiness, or pain (PML).*

-Combine this criterion of **rightness** with a view that we should be actively trying to promote overall happiness, and one has a serious incompatibility with psychological egoism.
+Nota: *Combine this criterion of*  **rightness** *with a view that we should be actively trying to promote overall happiness, and one has a serious incompatibility with psychological egoism.*

 ¿Qué pasa si la búsqueda de mi utilidad es incompatible con aquella de los otros?
 En otras palabras: ¿Es consistente la búsqueda del bienestar o utilidad de  los otros con mi propio proceso de obtención de utilidad. por definición el egoísmo (sicológico) que me lleva a obtener mi beneficio puede ser incompatible  o potecialmente tiene la capacidad de  previr alcanzar el beneficio de otros.